amirthamurali/PlacesApp/README.md

 ﻿# Places App
  # About
-The provides a UI with cascading drop downs of the popular trio Country-State-City, typically used for filling in place details.
+The web application provides a UI with cascading drop downs of the popular trio Country-State-City, typically used for filling in place details.
 The data is retrieved from a REST API exposed by Universal Tutorial - https://www.universal-tutorial.com/rest-apis/free-rest-api-for-country-state-city

 Key solution considerations: